On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Multi-scale analysis

 Thus by Proposition \ref{apn},

 \item[ (2).] $E_n$ belongs to \textbf{Type} \ref{t2} or \ref{t3}: In this case, we notice that from the construction (c.f.
 Proposition \ref{covern}), if $J_i^{(1)}$ does not contain a critical value of $E_n$, then $J_i^{(1)}$ has a distance on order $\delta_{n-1}^{10}$ away from the critical value.
 Thus its preimage $I_i^{(1)}$ has a distance on order $\delta_{n-1}^{10}$ away from the critical point.
-Since $E_n$ satisfies the Morse condition, by Lemma \ref{C2}, we get The desired estimate for $\pm (E_{n+1}^{(1)})'|_{I^{(1)}_{i,\pm}}$ follows from the above estimate and Proposition \ref{apn} immediately. \end{itemize} \end{proof} \textbf{Subcase B.} The negation of \textbf{Subcase A}: $E_n$ belongs to \textbf{Type} \ref{t3} and $J_{i_n}^{(1)}$ is the interval satisfying \eqref{chongdie}. \\ Before analyzing \textbf{Subcase B}, we are going to deal with the double resonance case, where we can extract some helpful information.
+Since $E_n$ satisfies the Morse condition, by Lemma \ref{C2}, we get The desired estimate for $\pm (E_{n+1}^{(1)})'|_{I^{(1)}_{i,\pm}}$ follows from the above estimate and Proposition \ref{apn} immediately. \end{itemize} \end{proof}